 - Will I ever need another surgery for a large prostate?
 Does one kind of surgery help for longer?

 - What are the side effects of the different surgeries?
 Is one surgery more likely to cause problems with erections?
 With urinary incontinence?
+With ejaculation?

 - Do I need to stay in the hospital after the surgeries?
 How long will it take to recover?